Read Time: 10 minutes

 Reason #2 – Your Topical Might Not Target Why You Personally Are Losing Your Hair

-- Spironolactone – blocks androgen receptors
+- Spironolactone – blocks androgen receptors (potentially great for female pattern hair loss)

-- Topical Finasteride – inhibits 5-alpha reductase
+- Finasteride – inhibits 5-alpha reductase (potentially great for androgenic alopecia)

-- Onion juice – reduces inflammation
+- Onion juice – reduces inflammation (potentially great for alopecia areata, much less so androgenic alopecia)

-- Apple polyphenols – decreases transforming growth factor beta
+- Apple polyphenols – decreases transforming growth factor beta (potentially great for inflammatory-related hair loss disorders, though evidence is incredibly limited)

-- Nizoral (shampoo) – anti-fungal, decreases DHT
+- Nizoral – anti-fungal, maybe decreases DHT (potentially great for telogen effluvium and androgenic alopecia)

-There are thousands of triggers for hair loss.
-But most hair loss topicals target just one (or a few) of these triggers.
-So how likely is it that we pick a topical that also happens to target the same triggers of our own hair loss?
+So, without guidance, how likely is it that we pick a topical that also happens to target the same triggers of our own hair loss?

 Topical Study #1: Pig Lard